Visyond/website-hugo/site/content/casestudy/ericsson-case-study-visyond.md

 ![A single source of truth solved the data chaos](/img/3b A single source of truth solved the data chaos.png)

-# Error Detection & Data Compliance
+# Error Detection & Model Audit
 ## Before - Debugging was painful

 With Excel, the Chief Modeler had to spend a lot of time to  ensure that the changes in the continuous back-and-forth communications did not accidentally break the model logic or override key assumptions.
 Obviously, this process carried a **high risk of undetected errors.**